slietar/dexc/readme.md

 - Truncated trace lines when there are too many
 - Colorized stack trace obeying the the [NO_COLOR](https://no-color.org/) environment variable
 - Minimization of frames when they are not part of the user code
-- Support for Exception groups
+- Support for exception groups
 - Highlighting of re-raises i.e. when an exception is caught and re-raised with more than a simple `raise`, causing two stack traces to be concatenated without separation
 - Handling of [unraisable exceptions](https://docs.python.org/3/library/sys.html#sys.unraisablehook) e.g. raised in a destructor
 - Support for syntax errors